realduziy/PyCord-Bot/README.md

 PyCord-Bot is a simple multipurpose discord bot coded in python.

-Main library I am using:

-github.com/Pycord-Development/pycord
+Main library that is being used is Pycord : github.com/Pycord-Development/pycord

-All of the pip installs that it should be using and if not it's not my problem!
+All of the pip installs that I am using should be, discord, requests, random, asyncio, asyncpraw and if thats not all of them then it's not my problem!

-discord, requests, random, asyncio, asyncpraw

 To-do list: